aseno027/Mancala-Game/README.md

 3. Run the Main class, the game will start on a new window.

 ### Usage
-- The game can be played by two players against each other or against an AI.
+- The game can be played by two players against each other.
 - The user-friendly interface will guide you through the game.
 - You can undo and redo moves during the game
 - You can view the game statistics after the game.